rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 - References only available in French are indicated with a flag&nbsp;&nbsp;🇫🇷.
 - Important references are <span class="highlight">highlighted in yellow</span>.
 This selection is subjective and also open to discussion.
 - This bibliography will be completed over time.
 Contact me by email (see sidebar/footer on this page) to propose any corrections or additions.
+- Many articles are behind a paywall.
+Older articles may also be hard to find.
+Contact me if you need the PDF of some articles.

 ### Table of contents